razyousuf/Road-Safety-system/README.md

 ### 5. Data Preprocessing

-Implement the preprocessing steps taken in the **RF_Model_Training_Code.ipynb**  to clean and prepare the data for the predictive before training the predictive model, and the **utils.py** script for generative modle.
+Implement the preprocessing steps taken in the [RF_Model_Training_Code.ipynb](https://colab.research.google.com/drive/1Hig7Wbfb8I9o1gigt0sps0cfHO39l6Ec?usp=sharing)  to clean and prepare the data for the predictive before training the predictive model, and the **utils.py** script for generative modle.
 ![Google Colab](./images/fig-3-2.png)
+And
 ![Fast API](./images/append-4.png)